 Panel members included Vattenfall, Aberdeen Renewable Energy Group, Marine Scotland Science, Scottish Natural Heritage, the Scottish Environment Protection Agency, RSPB Scotland, the Joint Nature Conservation Committee, Whale and Dolphin Conservation, and The Crown Estate.

 Shortlisted candidates submitted their final bids at the end of November 2016 and they were evaluated by the scientific panel and Vattenfall personnel.
-In June 2017 the first four projects to receive funding were announced:
+In June 2017 the first four projects to receive funding were announced and are currently ongoing:

-This ground-breaking offshore wind research programme will provide a fascinating insight into the lives of bottlenose dolphins, salmon, sea trouts, sea birds and the communities around the wind farm.
-The diverse range of projects selected will be based at Vattenfall’s European Offshore Wind Deployment Centre (EOWDC) off Aberdeen Bay.
+This ground-breaking offshore wind research programme provides a fascinating insight into the lives of bottlenose dolphins, salmon, sea trout, sea birds and the communities around the wind farm.
+The diverse range of projects selected are based at Vattenfall’s EOWDC off Aberdeen Bay.

 Click on the organisations above to find out more about each research project.
 In addition, detailed information on the results of the projects can be found in the interim reports which are submitted following each yearly monitoring period.

 Active call for bird avoidance research proposals

 Applications will be accepted from 1st November until 29th November 2018.
 The winning bidder is expected to be appointed in early 2019.
 We have an open call for proposals for research that will collect data on seabird flight patterns and behavioral responses within the EOWDC wind farm.
 The seabird species of particular focus as part of the monitoring programme will include northern gannet, black-legged kittiwake and large gulls such as great black-backed gull and herring gull.